BZIvanov/Learning-Django/1.DjangoOverview/README.md

 - **Black Formatter** from Microsoft - check the extension description to read how to enable the formatting for python files.
 - **Django** from Baptiste Darthenay - useful, if working with html templates

+You can disable js Prettier extension in case you have it.

 ## Starting a new project

 To start a new project run `django-admin startproject mysite`.